SpoGomi: Culture

 An anime film entitled SpoGomi: World Cup Exhibition Match Arc has been made to promote the sport.
 The anime is a coming-of-age story set in a near-future world where SpoGomi is a sport as popular as soccer.

+Malaysia

+SpoGomi was introduced in Malaysia through local organizers including Kazuki Foo, who helped promote the sport as part of environmental sustainability initiatives.

 The Malaysia stage of the 2025 event was supported by the Brewspark Technologies Group.